top of page

 GROUP MISSION

-To understand the physics behind how to harness competition in high quality materials for potential applications
+To understand the physics behind how to harness complexity and/or competition in high quality materials for potential applications

 PRIMARY FACILITIES UTILIZED